dreamer20/pc_uptime/README.md

 It shows total uptime of my computer.

-You can find working application [here](https://uptime-81p9.onrender.com/).
+You can find working application [here](https://uptime-81p9.onrender.com/) (due to Render plan restriction first load may take a while).

 Application uses Flask and PostgreSQL.